Sustainability

 Greenhouse Gas Emissions

-As an investment company, the Group’s own direct environmental impact is minimal and greenhouse gas (“GHG”) emissions are negligible, and as such the Company has not introduced measures to achieve energy efficiency.
+As an investment company, the Group’s own direct environmental impact is minimal and greenhouse gas (“GHG”) emissions are negligible.
 Information on the GHG emissions in relation to the Group’s property portfolio are shown in the following section.
 The Group has followed UK Government environmental reporting guidelines and used the UK Government 2020 greenhouse gas reporting conversion factors for company reporting to identify and report relevant GHG emissions over which it has operational control for the 12-month period each year for the Company accounts.
 An independent consultancy specialising in the application of sustainability in commercial real estate was appointed to calculate the GHG statement and provide verification on the approach used.

 Scopes